Financial Advisor To High Net Worth Families

 – Business failure

-So – what do financial advisors do to help you reach your financial and lifestyle goals and dreams?
+So – what do financial advisors do to help you reach your financial goals and dreams?
 How do they create your plan?

 That is THE question to ask any financial advisor you are considering working with.
-As you saw earlier, different advisors use very different processes and have different philosophies.
-There is no one answer to this question.
+Different advisors use very different investment processes and have different investing philosophies and services, as you saw earlier.

-What It Costs to Hire a Top Advisor
+What It Costs to Hire a Top Financial Advisor

-Should an advisor who helps you navigate all this charge hourly or a flat fee?
-Should it matter if you’re an existing client or a new client?
-Certainly not simple questions.
+What fees should an advisor who helps you navigate all this charge?
+Should it be hourly or a flat fee?
+Should it matter if you’re an existing client?

 – Flat fees